kennyyu/tinibot/README.md

 ## Instructions

+1. Plug in the Arduino, and upload the Arduino program in the `arduino_receiver` directory into the Arduino.
-1. Start the server: `python server.py` [make sure the arduino is plugged in]
+2. Start the server: `python server.py` [make sure the arduino is plugged in]
-2. Visit `https://localhost:8880` (must be SSL)
+3. Visit `https://localhost:8880` (must be SSL)
-3. Click the button and talk!
+4. Click the button and talk!

 ## Dependencies